 We understand that the Scripture states how many were added to the church when Peter preached.

-Then they that gladly received his word were baptized: and the same day there were added unto them about three thousand souls.
+Then those who gladly received his word were baptized; and that day about three thousand souls were added to them.
 (Acts 2:41)

 Do you believe that Peter wrote down in his record book that there were three thousand decisions for Christ when he preached his first sermon or that the Holy Spirit in this verse is directing us to keep records of how many decisions for Christ are made when we preach?
 Do the Scriptures teach us that God is impressed with numbers of people?